 Played straight with the title character of Metal Arms: Glitch in the System, but done to hilarious effect with the enemy Mooks.
 While enemy robots only die (explosively) when they take maximum damage, their bodies become increasingly damaged if you fire at specific limbs, often flailing about uselessly; you can even sever arms or decapitate them, and they'll keep running around helplessly until you deliver the final blow.
 Justified by the fact that they are robots (the fact that Glitch remains fine until out of energy can be explained by the fact that it is implied he is a piece of Lost Technology left behind by Ancient Precursors).

-Darth Sion, from KotOR 2: The Sith Lords holds his body together with the Force, and so is literally willing himself to stay alive.
+Darth Sion, from Knights of the Old Republic 2: The Sith Lords holds his body together with the Force, and so is literally willing himself to stay alive.
 It's mentioned that he's got thousands of fractures throughout his body, and his skin is one mass of scar tissue.
 The rest of the cast play this trope straight without justification, though.